Can you share some of the results?

 Do you have any tips or lessons learned for other marketers who want to implement quizzes for lead generation?

-Krista: “I think we could do more to promote it, what we, a lot of other marketers, struggle with is top of funnel lead generation.
+Krista: “I think we could do more to promote it.
+What we, a lot of other marketers, struggle with is online lead generation.
 A lot of us have relied on info products over the last 5 years, but we’ve actually seen that our info products are not performing as well as they used to.

 Our digital IQ test has been a nice way to create something a little bit more fun and interesting.

 We had hoped that people would share their results on social media and get us some shared reach.
-So I think if we can focus a bit more on promotion, this would then be a not only a more effective tool from a lead generation standpoint by giving people something new and interesting, but then we could also reach people outside of our website and our existing funnel which would be a home run.
+So I think if we can focus a bit more on promotion, this would not only make it a more effective tool from a lead generation standpoint by giving people something new and interesting.
+But we could also reach people outside of our website and our existing funnel which would be a home run.

-To me, the social sharing side is something we haven’t measured as much as we should and it would be interesting to see how that performs, but using this just as a new lead gen tool has been interesting.
+To me, the social sharing side is something we haven’t measured as much as we should.
+It would be interesting to see how that performs, but using this just as a new lead gen tool has been interesting.
 I also think it’s not an either/or story, we still have our info products to generate leads, but many people have been worn out and we’ve seen our results go down, so this digital IQ test is a nice way to re-engage people.”